mattwarren/mattwarren.github.io/_posts/2015-12-08-open-source-net-1-year-later.md

 tags: [.NET, Analytics, Open Source, Roslyn]
 ---

-A little over a year ago Microsoft announced that they were <a href="http://www.hanselman.com/blog/AnnouncingNET2015NETAsOpenSourceNETOnMacAndLinuxAndVisualStudioCommunity.aspx" target="_blank">open sourcing large parts of the .NET framework</a>.
-At the time Scott Hanselman did a <a href="http://www.hanselman.com/blog/TheNETCoreCLRIsNowOpenSourceSoIRanTheGitHubRepoThroughMicrosoftPowerBI.aspx" target="_blank">nice analysis of the source</a>, using Microsoft Power BI.
+A little over a year ago Microsoft announced that they were [open sourcing large parts of the .NET framework](http://www.hanselman.com/blog/AnnouncingNET2015NETAsOpenSourceNETOnMacAndLinuxAndVisualStudioCommunity.aspx).
+At the time Scott Hanselman did a [nice analysis of the source](http://www.hanselman.com/blog/TheNETCoreCLRIsNowOpenSourceSoIRanTheGitHubRepoThroughMicrosoftPowerBI.aspx), using Microsoft Power BI.
 Inspired by this and now that a year has passed, I wanted to try and answer the question:

 > How much **Community** involvement has there been since Microsoft open sourced large parts of the .NET framework?

-I will be looking at the 3 following projects, as they are all highly significant parts of the .NET ecosystem and are also some of the <a href="https://github.com/dotnet/" target="_blank">most active/starred/forked projects</a> within the .NET Foundation:
+I will be looking at the 3 following projects, as they are all highly significant parts of the .NET ecosystem and are also some of the [most active/starred/forked projects](https://github.com/dotnet/) within the .NET Foundation:

-- <a href="https://github.com/dotnet/roslyn/" target="_blank">**Roslyn**</a> - The .NET Compiler Platform ("Roslyn") provides open-source C# and Visual Basic compilers with rich code analysis APIs.
+- [**Roslyn**](https://github.com/dotnet/roslyn/) - The .NET Compiler Platform ("Roslyn") provides open-source C# and Visual Basic compilers with rich code analysis APIs.
-- <a href="https://github.com/dotnet/coreclr/" target="_blank">**CoreCLR**</a> - the .NET Core runtime, called CoreCLR, and the base library, called mscorlib.
+- [**CoreCLR**](https://github.com/dotnet/coreclr/) - the .NET Core runtime, called CoreCLR, and the base library, called mscorlib.
 It includes the garbage collector, JIT compiler, base .NET data types and many low-level classes.
-- <a href="https://github.com/dotnet/corefx/" target="_blank">**CoreFX**</a> the .NET Core foundational libraries, called CoreFX.
+- [**CoreFX**](https://github.com/dotnet/corefx/) the .NET Core foundational libraries, called CoreFX.
 It includes classes for collections, file systems, console, XML, async and many others.

 ## <a name="AvailableData"></a>**Available Data**